ShieldMyFiles/duly-noted/docs/ts/classes/referenceCollection.ts.md

     }

 ```
+ <a name="referencecollection-getalltags" id="referencecollection-getalltags" ></a>[🔗](#user-content-referencecollection-getalltags)ReferenceCollection/getAllTags
+## Get All Tags

-## Get All the tags in a collection and its subcollections
+Get All the tags in a collection and its subcollections
-Recursively cull all of the tags.
+by recursively culling all of the tags.

 ```typescript
     public getAllTags(parentPath?: string, depth?: number): ITag[] {